vibbits/gentle-hands-on-python/dodona/reading-exercises/csv-parsing/description/description.en.md

 global_data[:5]
 ```

+The output contains the first 5 data rows of the global data table.
+You should notice that it's a list
+of dictionaries similar to what you produced yourself in the last exercise!

+The `csv` module provides a `DictReader` function that accepts anything that can be looped over to
+produce _rows_ from the CSV data.
+So I first read all the data from the file resource, then
+I turned it into a list of strings with `splitlines()`, one string for each line of the file.
+These lines are the _rows_ that `DictReader` needs.
+I can then loop over the `reader` which gives
+me a dictionary for each row of the data.
+These dictionaries I add to a list of data.

 This is a great start.
 The next step is to clean these data up a little.
 Here are a few things we
 can do to make them easier to work with: